-As you build up more expertise, you’ll continue to command a better salary.
+As you build up more expertise, you’ll continue to command a better digital marketing salary.
 Still, it pays to be proactive in taking up learning opportunities and up-skilling in developing areas such as AI machine learning.

 We wouldn’t suggest you wait a specific period before applying for a new vacancy, but that’s a rough indication of how long the average digital marketing professional spends in one long-term position.

 Digital Marketing Educational Requirements

 There are countless jobs where your education isn’t as important as your experience – but most recruiters prefer applicants who have some level of formal schooling.

 A degree is a definite positive, whether you’ve studied business administration or journalism, advertising or communications.

 Most successful digital marketers invest time in specialized courses in one of the crucial elements of a marketing strategy, such as data analysis, SEO, or SEM, building on basic education to expand into a well-rounded ability.

 The ideal is to offer soft and hard skills, blending: